bgseavoy3/CSE464FinalProject/README.md

 encapsulated, and lets the user interact with it without breaking this.

 Continuous integration - as I did not have this set up for the last project, I set it up for this one, I will add screenshots for that along with expected outputs below

+How to use:
+1) start by entering the command "mvn dependency:copy-dependencies -DoutputDirectory=lib" to double check dependencies
+2) enter the command"mvn clean compile"
+3) enter the command "mvn package"
+4) enter the command  " java -cp target/test-1.0-SNAPSHOT.jar:lib/* org.example.Main"
+5) follow the commands inside of the program